Frederick the Great (game): Scenarios

+The Avalon Hill edition added another three scenarios.

 Publication history

 Frederick the Great was designed by Frank Davis and Edward Curran, with graphic design by Redmond A. Simonsen, and was published by SPI in 1975 as a pull-out game in Strategy & Tactics #49.
 SPI also released it packaged in a "flatpack" box.
 It was not a bestseller for SPI, failing to crack SPI's Top Ten Games list after it was published.
 In a 1977 poll conducted by SPI to determine the most popular wargames in North America, Frederick the Great only placed 119th of 202 games.

 In 1981, SPI ran into financial problems, and sold several of their intellectual properties, including Frederick the Great, to Avalon Hill.
-Joe Balkowski redeveloped the game but made mainly cosmetic changes, such as giving the leader counters historical names instead of numbers.
-Balkowski also added three new scenarios to the game covering the 1760–1762 period.
+Joe Balkoski redeveloped the game but made mainly cosmetic changes, such as giving the leader counters historical names instead of numbers.
+Balkoski also added three new scenarios to the game covering the 1760–1762 period.
 Avalon Hill released the revised edition in 1982 with new cover art by Rodger B. MacGowan.